7:00AM to 5:00PM

 Prepare a formal written complaint addressed to the body corporate.
 Clearly outline the history of the problem, the actions taken so far, and the lack of response or adequate resolution.
 Be concise and factual, and avoid using emotional language.

-If the internal dispute resolution procedures fail to yield a satisfactory outcome, you may need legal advice from a qualified professional specialising in property law.
+If the internal dispute resolution procedures fail to yield a satisfactory outcome, you may need legal advice from a qualified professional specialising in property law and body corporate legislation.
 They can assess your situation, guide you through the legal options available, and help you understand your rights and obligations.

 If the plumbing problem poses a significant risk or threat to your property or well-being, consider engaging an independent plumber to address the issue.
 However, it’s crucial to adhere to any procedures outlined in the governing documents and to notify the body corporate of your intentions in writing.